Gold gains after Fed ramps up support measures

 “Increasing infections imply economic weakness, need for continued further economic (fiscal and monetary support), which are all supportive of gold,” said National Australia Bank economist John Sharma.

-Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich, Aditya Soni
+Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich and Aditya Soni